Skip to main content

 No Replay

-A literal replay – broadcasting the exact same T_mint calldata in a new transaction – fails for two independent reasons:
+A literal replay – broadcasting the exact same T_mint calldata in a new transaction – fails for three independent reasons:

-2. Allowance and balance.
-Even if the prior call's state were somehow reverted, the second mint would re-debit Alice's BUCK and re-consume her allowance to the Notes pool.
+3. Allowance and balance.
+Even setting the above aside, the second mint would re-debit Alice's BUCK and re-consume her allowance to the Notes pool – economic-level double-escrow protection on top of the structural guards.

 Cross-Chain or Cross-Deployment Replay